dobtco/wintersmith-knowledge-base/contents/articles/screendoor/projects/collaborators.md

 ## Assigning permissions

 You can always go back and change permissions for a collaborator after you have added them.
-Simple select the new permissions level you wish to give a collaborator from the dropdown next to their name and email address on the "Collaborators" page.
+Simply select the new permissions level you wish to give a collaborator from the dropdown next to their name and email address on the "Collaborators" page.

+Here is a summary of the available permissions levels:

+- **View Only**: View-only users can see responses, no more.

+- **Reviewer**: Reviewers can view, comment on, and rate responses.
+They can also change the status, add labels, and assign users to a response.

+- **Admin**: Admins have all permissions.

 ## Custom permissions